csabamarton/page-analyzer/README.md

   - Number of headings grouped by heading level
   - Number of hypermedia links in the document, grouped into "internal" links to the same domain and "external" links to other domains
   - Does the page contain a login form?
 You will need to provide some plausible logic for detecting such a form in at least some cases.
 Consider the multiple ways (and human languages) that might be used to construct login forms.
 We expect the login forms on [Spiegel] and [Github] to be detectable.

+The technology stack has been built on the following elements:

+> Spring Boot provides the base and the configuration is java-based.
+> On the client-side Thymeleaf gives the UI.
+> On the backend the request have been catched by Spring MVC
+> For unit and integration tests the project uses jUnit and Mockito.

+The Controller (PageController) is quite simple it only catch the requests and pass it down to the service level (PageAnalyzerService).

+On the service level, the PageAnalyzerService has only two public method.
+The the followingprocesses have been encapsulated by composition:

+  - HtmlVersionAnalyzer
+  - PageTitleAnalyzer
+  - PageHeadingsAnalyzer
+  - PageLinkAnalyzer
+  - LoginFormRecognizer

+The project has tests on two level: on controller and service.

   [Spiegel]: <https://www.spiegel.de/meinspiegel/login.html>
   [Github]: <https://github.com/login>